Indigenous Youth and Young Adult Programs

 Provided by Fraser Region Aboriginal Friendship Centre Association (FRAFCA)

-• Indigenous Youth Urgent Needs Worker: Provides outreach support to vulnerable youth (16-24 yrs old) who are at risk of becoming street entrenched.
+• Indigenous Youth Urgent Needs Worker: Provides outreach support to vulnerable youth who are at risk of becoming street entrenched.
 Staff support youth through cultural connections, advocacy, referrals, accompaniment, coaching, mentoring and emotional support, supporting access to: income, health services, mental health support, addictions support, shelter options, job support and housing supports.

 • Surrey Indigenous Youth Advisory Committee: Empowers youth, through arts and culture, to be advocates, leaders and facilitators in their community.
 Through partnerships, we enable culturally relevant, evidence-based leadership opportunities to empower the Surrey Indigenous youth voice to inform policy and programming for future generations.
+Our six core values are Decolonization, Community, Creativity, Culture, Leadership, and Support.

 604-595-1170